 Homeowners’ insurance premiums

 This is accomplished by multiplying each expense by the percent of your home that’s being used as home office space.
-In other words, if 10% of your home is office space and you pay $200 per month for gas and electricity, then you could deduct $20 per month, or $240 per year, for that, alone.
-Therefore, home office energy expenses are an important part of saving money, and an energy-efficient home office is one way to make that happen.
+In other words, if 10% of your home is office space and you pay $200 per month for gas and electricity, then you could deduct $20 per month, or $240 per year, for that alone.

 Reduce home office energy expenses by managing technology

 Use power-saving settings.
-Most computers and computer equipment, like monitors, are designed to use as little energy as possible.
-Still, you might need to set “sleep mode” or other power-saving features according to how your equipment is being used.
-Some machines’ default is to go into sleep mode after 20 minutes of nonuse, but you can change those settings according to your needs and preferences.
-A screen saver is not the same as an energy saver, and sometimes a screen saver can actually use more energy than not.
-Also, your sleep settings might not work if you have screen savers on, so make sure that you are configuring your specific equipment properly to maximize your home office energy savings.
+You may need to set the sleep mode or other power-saving features on your computer and other devices.
+Some machines’ default is to go into sleep mode after 20 minutes of nonuse, but you can adjust those settings.
+Keep in mind that your sleep settings might not work if you have screen savers on, so make sure that you set your equipment up to maximize your home office energy savings.

 Use a space heater or fan to keep your workspace comfortable.
-A space heater is one way to have a more energy-efficient home office because you can control the temperature to be comfortable in the specific room or area in which you’re working.
-Likewise, using a fan in the summer can keep you cool without having to crank up the AC.
+An energy-efficient space heater is a great addition to your energy-efficient home office.
+With a space heater, you can control the temperature in the specific area where you’re working.
+Likewise, using a fan or energy-efficient air conditioner in the summer can keep you cool while also saving electricity in your home office.

 Layer clothes to stay comfortable.
-Air conditioning and heat aren’t the only way to keep yourself comfortable.
-One of the luxuries (for most) about working from home is that you could work in your pajamas if you wanted!
-Likewise, you can bundle in the winter with warm clothes or a snuggly blanket, and you can pare down your layers in the summer.
-Letting your wardrobe do the work, rather than your furnace or air conditioner, can save money on energy costs.
+By dressing to the weather, you can save energy working from home without sacrificing comfort.
+Bundle up in the winter and pare down your layers in the summer.
+Letting your wardrobe do the work, rather than your furnace or air conditioner, can help save electricity while working from home.

 Find natural light if it’s available.
-Not every office space will have the option for natural light, but if you can manage it, using natural light instead of electricity will help you save energy.
-Don’t turn on the lights in the room if you don’t need to!
-If your habit is to turn on the light every time you walk into the room, try putting a piece of tape or sticky note by the switch to remind yourself that you might not need it.
+If it’s available, using natural light instead of electricity is a helpful business energy saving tip.
 Especially if you’re working on a computer, the natural light combined with the screen display could be plenty.
-The one thing to be aware of is to position your computer screen or monitor so that the natural light doesn’t create glare.
+Just be sure to position your computer screen or monitor so that the natural light doesn’t create glare.

 Replace incandescent light bulbs with LED lighting.
-This can be one of your most productive home office layout ideas because you can use fewer lamps or overhead lights, with more illumination.
+This can be one of your most productive home office layout ideas: fewer lamps or overhead lights, more illumination.
 LED or CFL bulbs are more energy-efficient than incandescents.
-If you’re working in a small space, this can make a big difference because it can be a space-saver, but it can also save on energy costs.
+Plus, pairing LED or CFL bulbs with an energy-saving light switch can make your home office even more energy-efficient.

-Whether you’re presently working from home or you’re considering setting up a home-based business or home office for the first time, these factors could go a long way in reducing your home office energy expenses, which could benefit your bottom line.
-Combining some energy-savvy practices with good home office layout ideas can help you to be comfortable, productive, and save money.
+Whether you’re presently working from home or you’re considering setting up a home-based business or home office for the first time, these factors could go a long way toward reducing your home office energy expenses.
+An energy-efficient home office can benefit your bottom line while also improving home sustainability.
+Combining some energy-savvy practices with good home office layout ideas can help you be comfortable, stay productive and save money.